RedHatNordicsSA/linux4win/README.md

 If you are not attending a workshop setup by others.
 Continue reading.

 * If you want to deploy the workshop for one or several attendees on AWS, [click on this link](content/aws.md)
-* If you want to deploy the workshop locally on your computer using Vagrant, [click on this link](content/vagrant.md).

 And here is a [pitch](pitch.md)